FREQUENTLY ASKED QUESTIONS

 Q: Who started the site?

-A: It was started by two dog lovers who wanted to help the many deserving dogs in shelters that are slated to die, while simultaneously raising public awareness of the numbers of dogs euthanized every year in shelters.
-By making it personal, and putting a face and a name to these dogs, we believe that the public will be compelled to help by adopting shelter dogs and helping effect the necessary changes to animal welfare laws.
+A: It was started by two dog lovers who wanted to help the many deserving dogs in shelters that are at risk of being killed, while simultaneously raising public awareness of the numbers of dogs being killed every year in shelters.
+Communities can only help if they know which dogs are at risk.
+By making it personal, and putting a face and a name to these dogs, we believe that the public will help, by adopting and supporting laws to effect meaningful change.

-Q: What is DogsInDanger doing to promote the site?
+Q: What is DogsInDanger doing to promote the website and dogs?

 Q: How do dogs get onto the Memorial section?